doctoon/boyclicker/README.md

 <br>
 ## Changelog
 MORE COMING SOON !!
+# Update 1.4.2: or did it?
+fixed game breaking bug with saving that included unlimited autoclickers by simply waiting
 # Update 1.4.1: Progress saved successfully.
 ##### Released on December 17th 2024.
 fixed a few game breaking bugs with saving.